CogleyTom/ContactServiceJava/README.md

 **A good team member works together with all members of their team.
 They understand the importance of active communication and that everyone's opinion matters.
 A good team member works as part of the team and does not try and do everything how they want and by themselves.**

-**CS-340**

-How do you write programs that are maintainable, readable, and adaptable?
-Especially consider your work on the CRUD Python module from Project One, which you used to connect the dashboard widgets to the database in Project Two.
-What were the advantages of working in this way?
-How else could you use this CRUD Python module in the future?
-**To write programs that are maintainable, readable, and adaptable the program needs to be reusable.
-This means making a program that uses logic that can be used for many different programs.
-Also, proper commenting can help other prgrammers understand what your program is supposed to do.
-Finally, creating simple functions that do one thing can be used for anything similar.**

-How do you approach a problem as a computer scientist?
-Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.
-How did your approach to this project differ from previous assignments in other courses?
-What techniques or strategies would you use in the future to create databases to meet other client requests?
-**As a computer scientist you first have to plan on how to solve a problem.
-You must know what the solution should look like and map out how to get there.
-This can be done with pen and paper, or by creating pseudocode.
-This project was different than anything I have worked on before.
-I used multiple things to develop a full stack application, mongoDB, my CRUD Python module, and my actual project using Dash and Pandas.
-It was very interesting and showed me how multiple things can interact with eachother.
-To meet client requests in the future I will definately use the Data Aggregation Pipeline to organize databases.**

-What do computer scientists do, and why does it matter?
-How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?
-**Computer Scientists solve a problem using technology.
-Computer science is very broad, individuals in this field must understand, mathematics, programming languages, embeded systems and many more.
-This matters because they work on developing programs for everything from videogames, street cameras, ATMs, phones, computers, airplanes, cars, and many more.
-My work on this type of project can help any company.
-A database such as the one I worked on had over 10,000 data points.
-Manually going through each one would take a very long time.
-Whereas my program did not take long to develop and was able to organize and display the data in seconds.**